fabio-martins/task-manager/README.md

 # 🐳 Running the Project with Docker

 This project uses Docker to streamline the development environment.
 You can spin up all required services using Docker Compose.
+You can access the application at this link: [App Demo](https://task-manager-1s97.onrender.com)

 ## 📦 Prerequisites